Our Lady of Graces: Statues

 There are statues of her by Antonello Gagini at Chiesa dell'Osservanza, Catanzaro and the church of Madrice Vecchia, Castelbuono, and by Vincenzo Gagini at the Church of San Martino, Randazzo.
 Another statue sculpted from wood by Mariano Gerada could be found in Żabbar a Maltese town dedicated to Our Lady of Graces, Il-Madonna tal-Grazzja, as known by the locals.

 Festivals

 Festivals to her are again celebrated in many places.
 In Italy one of the most famous is at Catenanuova.
 In Stamford, Connecticut she is celebrated by emigrants from Minturno.
-In the Maltese Islands at Żabbar and Victoria the feast is celebrated on the first Sunday after 8 September every year and is the last feast of the Summer season.
+In the Maltese Islands at Żabbar, People's Sunday is held on the first Sunday of Lent, and in Victoria the feast is celebrated on the first Sunday after 8 September every year and is the last feast of the Summer season.